jessicaloke/jessicaloke/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello and welcome!
 My research focuses on how we (humans) and machines see and know things.
-In my PhD, I have investigated how people and artificial networks differentiate objects from their backgrounds in natural scenes and how feedback connections in human brains assist with this process.
-I'm currently wrapping up my PhD and looking for new opportunities to continue in the same line of research.
+Thus far, I have investigated how people and artificial networks differentiate objects from their backgrounds in natural scenes.
+I have also shown how feedback in human brains assist with this process.
+I'm currently wrapping up my PhD and looking for opportunities to continue in the same line of research.

-When I'm not doing research, I'm dancing, bouldering (which is basically dancing on walls), or making cocktails.
+When I'm not doing research, I'm running, dancing, or bouldering (i.e. dancing on walls).
 I enjoy talking to people from diverse backgrounds and continually discovering surprising things in my environment.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.